jpmonettas/clindex/README.md

 ## Extending clindex

-You can extend clindex to any form that appears in your source code by adding implementations of the `clindex.forms-facts/form-facts` multimethod.
+You can extend clindex to make any form generate any facts by adding implementations of the `clindex.forms-facts/form-facts` multimethod.

 The dispatch value for `clindex.forms-facts/form-facts` is the fully qualified form first symbol.
-The method will recieve as parameters :
+The method will receive as parameters :

-- all-namespaces-map (spec :scanner/namespaces)
+- `all-namespaces-map` (spec `:scanner/namespaces`)
-- a context (a map that at least will contain :namespace/name)
+- `ctx` a context map that at least will contain `:namespace/name` and things like  `:in-function` if the form is inside a fn definition
-- the form
+- `form` the form with the first symbol fully qualified when it is a function, it also contains all metadata added by tools.reader + some more stuff

-and should return a map with :
+It should return a map with the following keys :

-- :ctx (the new context)
+- `:ctx`, the new context
-- :facts (a collection of datascript facts)
+- `:facts`, a collection of datascript tx-data like `[:db/add eid attr val]`

 ### Example: indexing compojure routes
 ```clojure